Fatima-css/aws-three-tier-vpc-architecture-project/README.md

 ### Internet Connectivity

 **Internet Gateway (IGW):**
-A VPC component that enables communication between your VPC and the internet, allowing resources in public subnets to have direct inbound and outbound access.
+A managed AWS service that enables communication between your VPC and the internet, allowing resources in public subnets to have direct inbound and outbound access.

 - **Purpose:** It allows resources in the public subnets (like web servers) to have direct inbound and outbound internet access.
 - **Implementation:** Created and attached an Internet Gateway named `IGW-3-tier` to the VPC.

 <img src="vpc/created-IGW.png" alt="Internet Gateway created" width="600"/>

-**NAT Gateway:**
+**NAT Gateway**
 A managed AWS service that allows instances in private subnets to initiate outbound connections to the internet while preventing unsolicited inbound connections.

-- **Purpose:** In our 3-tier architecture, the NAT Gateway enables resources in the private subnets (App Tier) to securely access the internet for tasks like downloading updates, while still remaining inaccessible from the internet.
+- **Purpose:** In our 3-tier architecture, NAT Gateways enable resources in the private subnets (App Tier) to securely access the internet for necessary tasks like downloading updates and security patches, while maintaining their protected status—they remain inaccessible from the internet.
-- **Implementation:** Created one NAT Gateway in each public subnet (Web Tier AZ1 and AZ2) so that private subnets in each AZ can route traffic through their local NAT Gateway, providing two key benefits:
+- **Implementation:** Deployed one NAT Gateway in each public subnet (Web Tier AZ1 and AZ2).
+This multi-AZ design ensures that private subnets in each Availability Zone route traffic through their local NAT Gateway, providing two key benefits:
-1. Fault tolerance: if one AZ fails, instances in the other AZ still have internet access.
-It also reduces costs by avoiding cross-AZ data transfer fees since traffic doesn't need to cross AZ boundaries.
+  1. **Fault Tolerance:** If one Availability Zone becomes unavailable, instances in the other AZ maintain internet access through their respective NAT Gateway.
-2. Cost Optimization: AWS charges for data transfer between Availability Zones.
-By keeping traffic within the same AZ, we avoid cross-AZ data transfer fees that would occur if instances had to route through a NAT Gateway in another zone.
+  2. **Cost Optimization:** AWS charges for data transfer between Availability Zones.By keeping traffic within the same AZ, we avoid cross-AZ data transfer fees that would occur if instances had to route through a NAT Gateway in another zone.
 <img src="vpc/created-NAT-gateway.png" alt="NAT Gateway created" width="600"/>

 ---